Szymon-Czuszek/SAS-Data-Science/README.md

 4. RUN.
 Executes the DATA step to create the dataset inputfunction.

 Step 2: PROC PRINT
-PROC PRINT DATA = inputfunction:
-Prints the dataset inputfunction to display the output of the INPUT function.
+1. PROC PRINT DATA = inputfunction: Prints the dataset inputfunction to display the output of the INPUT function.
-Output
+2. Output.
 The resulting dataset inputfunction will look like this:

 sale	numsale
 6, 525, 352	6525352